Case Study

 The Tobacco Control Data Initiative

-In partnership with the University of Cape Town and support from the Bill & Melinda Gates Foundation, this 3.5-year program works to address barriers to data use in tobacco control by consolidating available and trusted tobacco control data, identifying and filling data gaps, and creating an online resource for policymakers to access the relevant data needed to pass and monitor tobacco control legislation.
-TCDI builds on DG’s background of supporting data-for-decision-making to ensure that key government stakeholders have access to the right data at the right time in the right format.
+In partnership with the University of Cape Town’s Research Unit on the Economics of Excisable Products (REEP) and with support from the Bill & Melinda Gates Foundation, this 3.5-year program works to address barriers to data use in tobacco control by consolidating available and trusted tobacco control data, identifying and filling data gaps, and creating an online resource for comprehensive tobacco-related data and information.

 TCDI South Africa Dashboard